mgienow/100-days-of-code/log.md

 **Thoughts** Felt significantly more fluent with the code today.
 Able to press ahead even when it felt overwhelming; if i took a minute -- or several minutes -- to think things through, I could figure it out without relying on being led through it.
 Still feeling rusty, but proud and more confident.
 Also it finally occurred to me that I should start a repo for the different iterations of the app as it progresses.

 **Link to Work** https://github.com/mgienow/ToDo-List-App

+###Day 4: January 4, 2018

+**Today's Progress:** Version 6 of PJS.
+Also researched/read about/understood difference between APIs and Webhooks.

+**Thoughts** Still making small syntax errors but catching them quickly.
+However, tried to refactor to make use of map() or forEach() and was not able to get either to work in a reasonable amount of time, and decided to focus on building the app as is instead of figuring out now where I"m going wrong.